Why You Shouldn’t Try To Stop Yourself From Yawning

 Researchers analyzed how frequently people yawned in the summer and the winter in Tucson, Arizona.
 They found that people were more likely to yawn in the winter than the summer, when temperatures outside were close to or higher than normal body temperature.
 The researchers say that your wide-open mouth allows your body to exchange heat with the cooler air, which is why taking in warmer air doesn’t have any cooling effect.

 So why does your brain need the occasional cooldown in the first place?
-“The brain is exquisitively sensitive to temperature elevation, and cognitive function becomes impaired during hypothermia,” says Andrew Gallup, a postdoctoral research associate at Princeton University and lead author of the study.
+“The brain is exquisitively sensitive to temperature elevation, and cognitive function becomes impaired during hypothermia,” says Andrew Gallup, a research associate at Princeton University and lead author of the study.
 “Thus, brain temperature regulation is essential for optimal mental processing.”
 In other words, your brain works better when you’re not hot-headed.

 And of course, the next time you find yourself trying to stifle a yawn at a business meeting, you can just tell your boss that your brain needed a little cooling.